Texas Family Group Sheet for the William Pierce DUCKETT Family

 William and the doctor returned to Bluffdale, but by this time William had made up his mind to move his family to Velasco.
 By December of 1891, he was ready to make the move, with three wagons and a hack loaded with household goods and inventory for a store.
 It seems that William's wife had a relative, a lawyer named Bryan, whose partner was a man named Kiber.
 The brand new town did not even have a name when William moved there, but soon it would come to be known as Angleton.
 William Pierce Duckett's journey landed him in Angleton before the town even had a name.

-Copyright © 2003-present, all rights reserved.
+Copyright © Lillie Ruby.
+All rights reserved.